List of Oz characters (created by Baum): Smith and Tinker

-Smith and Tinker, introduced in Ozma of Oz, are an inventor and an artist who worked out of a shop in the Land of Ev.
+Smith and Tinker, introduced in Ozma of Oz (1907), are an inventor and an artist who worked out of a shop in the Land of Ev.
 They created the clockwork man Tik-Tok and sold him to Evoldo.
 They also created the Giant with the Hammer.

 Smith, the artist of the duo, painted a picture of a river that was so real that he fell in and drowned.

-Tinker, the inventor, made a ladder so tall that it reached to the Moon.
+Tinker, the inventor of the duo, made a ladder so tall that it reached to the Moon.
 He climbed the ladder to the Moon and once there pulled it up so no one could follow him.